mohitpai/journey-optimizer.en/help/using/event/additional-steps-to-send-events-to-journey-orchestration.md

 1. Use the payload you copied from [!DNL Journey Optimizer] in the body ("data section") of the API call to Streaming Ingestion APIs.
 See below for an example
 1. Determine where to get all the variables present in the payload.
 Example: if the event is supposed to convey the address, the payload pasted will show "address": "string". "string" should be replaced by the variable that will automatically populate the right value, the email of the person to send a message to.
 Note that in the payload preview, in the **[!UICONTROL Header]** section, we autofill many values expected to facilitate your work.
 1. Select "application/json" as a body type.
-1. Pass your IMS Organization ID in the header using the key "x-gw-ims-org-id".
-For the value, use your IMS Organization ID ("XXX@AdobeOrg").
+1. Pass your organization ID in the header using the key "x-gw-ims-org-id".
+For the value, use your organization ID ("XXX@AdobeOrg").

 Here is an example of a Streaming Ingestion APIs event: